TOTE Maritime

 TOTE Maritime is an owner/operator of domestic shipping in the United States.
 It specializes in moving cargo between North America to Puerto Rico and Alaska.
-TOTE Maritime Puerto Rico was the owner of El Faro, a large container ship that sank in 2015 after she steamed directly into a hurricane.
+TOTE Maritime Puerto Rico was the owner of El Faro, a large container ship that sank in 2015 after she steamed directly into Hurricane Joaquin.

 Subsidiaries

-The Sea Star Line is a subsidiary of Tote Maritime.
+The Sea Star Line was a subsidiary of Tote Maritime, which was later unified under the then newly-established Tote Maritime brand alongside Totem Ocean Trailer Express.